jyothsnaasivaraman/jyothsnaasivaraman.github.io/index.md

 I am a postdoc at the University of Toronto, Canada, working under Prof. V. Kumar Murty.
-I did my PhD at the Institute of Mathematical Sciences, Chennai, India, under the supervision of Prof. Sanoli Gun.
+I did my PhD at the Institute of Mathematical Sciences, Chennai, India, under the supervision of Prof. Sanoli Gun

 ### Markdown